-So many people asked us about baking our dough inside a closed cast-iron pan that Zoe did a beautiful post on the subject a few weeks ago.
+So many people have asked about baking dough inside a closed cast-iron pan (see a post on that).
 The cast-iron pan method is based on a much older method, where bread is baked inside a closed clay pot (or “cloche,” meaning “bell” in French).
 Both methods depend on trapped steam from the dough to create a perfect crust, but the clay pot has the added benefit of being porous, so moisture is trapped, but also conducted away from the surface as the bread bakes.
 I tested the Sassafras brand “La Cloche” product, and I’m very impressed with the crust I’m getting –take a look at the picture above; this crust is thin and shatters when broken (the burned bits are perfect in artisan loaves; that’s how you know you’ve baked long enough).
 Keep in mind that these crust results are hard to re-create with loaves very high in whole wheat (because of oils in the wheat’s germ).
 The bread above is about 15% whole grains– it’s a light version of the Peasant Loaf on page 46 of the book.
 Whole grain breads perform beautifully in “La Cloche,” but the crust tends to be softer and thicker.

 Sassafras claims that James Beard once said that the “La Cloche” product gave him bread that was “nothing short of phenomenal.”
 “Beard on Bread” was the first bread cookbook I ever used–my wife brought it to our marriage, and then taught me to use it (click here and scroll down to meet Laura).